Afghan foes meet in bid to secure peace - Journal du Cameroun

 “For the first time I can say we have had substantive discussions, negotiations, and progress on all four issues.”

-The Taliban’s spokesman in Qatar, Suhail Shaheen, said they are “happy with progress… We have not faced any obstacles yet”.
+Shaheen, the Taliban spokesman in Qatar, said they were “happy with progress… We have not faced any obstacles yet”.

-The separate intra-Afghan talks set to start Sunday are expected to be attended by around 60 delegates, including political figures, women and other Afghan stakeholders.
+Leading figures are attending the separate intra-Afghan talks, including political heavyweights, government officials, at least six women and other Afghan stakeholders.

-The United States will not participate directly in the two-day summit, which has been organised by Qatar and Germany.
+The United States is not participating directly in the two-day summit although Khalilzad did pass by the hall hosting the Afghan talks without pausing to speak to the press.

 The Taliban, who have steadfastly refused to negotiate with the government of President Ashraf Ghani, have stressed that those attending are only doing so in a “personal capacity”.